Precision Testing Project

 - “Best practices/state-of-the-art in precision testing in other cancers” - Coming Soon

-The recorded videos, as well as educational material produced by a medical writer, will be made available on the SPCC website.
-At the end of the six webinars, the medical writer will summarise the outcomes in a position paper that will be produced for publication in a peer review journal.
-The webinars are made possible thanks to unrestricted educational grants from Bio-Pharma companies, and CME accreditation will be granted.
+The recorded videos, as well as educational material produced, will be made available via www.oncocorner.net/home.
+The webinars are made possible thanks to unrestricted educational grants and/or unrestricted sponsorships from Bio-Pharma companies.
+CME accreditation will be granted.

 Following the outcome of the webinars, SPCC will organize an educational meeting on the topic.

-Event dates and details on the venue will be available soon.
+Event format and dates will be available soon.